 The project brings a fresh new perspective within the heritage sector by ‘restoring’ (and reconstructing and redistributing) difficult emotional histories through an unusual, but highly accessible, medium: video games.
 It centres on a unique archive of dream diaries about villa Stiassni in Brno (more than 40,000 dreams across nearly 40 years) placed within a virtual rendering of the Villa, mapped digitally by two Oxford interns through photogrammetry technology.
 A basic version of a videogame that allows viewers to navigate and encounter five pages of the project's dream-diary has already been designed in collaboration with the University of Masaryk.
-This video-game, as a playthrough, was featured online on Channel 4’s Random Acts platform here.
+This video-game, as a playthrough, was featured online on the YouTube channel of Channel 4’s Random Acts platform.
 It is no longer available for download.

 https://www.youtube.com/embed/oVHChO-wfig